-In the final CISSR talk this Spring, Charles Briggs will discuss his concept of biomediatization and examine how changing approaches to public health are connected to patterns of collaboration among health professionals from many fields.
+Charles Briggs discusses his concept of biomediatization and examines how changing approaches to public health are connected to patterns of collaboration among health professionals from many fields.

 In contemporary life, the production and circulation of medical knowledge is closely bound to media communication strategies.
 This lecture explores how the transformation of common life activities such as eating, sex, and education into public health concerns intersects with the transformation of the media into an autonomous institution colonizing other social fields.

-Professor of Anthropology Charles Briggs will analyze the collaborations among health officials, researchers, journalists, and publics to show how those interactions complicate both global sensibilities toward epidemics and boundaries among professions.
+Professor of Anthropology Charles Briggs analyzed the collaborations among health officials, researchers, journalists, and publics to show how those interactions complicate both global sensibilities toward epidemics and boundaries among professions.